 The integrated laboratory experience is a project-based learning experiencein which chemistry majors will choose a problem to explore.
 Students will design and implement a project to attempt to solve the problem posed using a suite of chemical analytical tools available.
 The project will be extended over three semesters and will be done in conjunction with a faculty mentor.
 The deliverables will be a major report, a presentation on campus and possible a publishable artifact.
-Students will be encouraged to be creative to explore various analytical solutions to the problem posed and to meet with their peers regularlyto discuss progress and share ideas for ongoing work.
+Students will be encouraged to be creative to explore various analyticalsolutions to the problem posed and to meet with their peers regularlyto discuss progress and share ideas for ongoing work.

-CHEM 416L Integrated Laboratory Exp II $\,$ 2 sem. hrs.
+CHEM 416L Integrated Laboratory Exp II 2 sem. hrs.
+This course is the extension of CHEM 415L.

 CHEM 416LA Integrated Laboratory II 1 sem. hr.
+This course is the extension of CHEM 415L.

 CHEM 416LB Integrated Laboratory II 1 sem. hr.
+This course is the extension of CHEM 415L.

 CHEM 417L Integ Lab Experience III 2 sem. hrs.
+This course is the extension of CHEM 416L.